Frequently Asked Questions

 Where does Sioux Honey Association Co-op honey come from?

-What’s the difference between the types of honey Sioux Honey makes?
+What’s the difference between the types of honey Sioux Honey Association Co-op makes?

 Sioux Honey Association Co-op has four brands of pure, premium honey, so there’s something for everyone.

-Aunt Sue’s Raw & Unfiltered Honey is exactly as described – raw and unfiltered.
-Available in wildflower or clover, Aunt Sue’s offers bold flavors and the benefits of natural pollen.
+Aunt Sue’s® Raw & Unfiltered Honey is exactly as described – raw and unfiltered.
+Available in wildflower or clover, it offers bold flavors and the benefits of natural pollen.

-Beek’s Local Raw Honey is sweet, raw and filled to the brim with local honey from some of our most passionate California beekeepers.
+Beek’s® Local Raw Honey is sweet, raw and filled to the brim with local honey from some of our most passionate California beekeepers.
+(More regions coming soon!)

-All Sue Bee, Aunt Sue’s and Blossomology™honey is always pure honey as made by the honeybees from the flower nectar they gather, transform and store in honeycombs.
+They sure are.
+All Sue Bee® honey, Aunt Sue’s® honey and Blossomology™ honey is made by the honeybees from the flower nectar they gather, transform and store in honeycombs.
 There are no other ingredients or additives.

-Both Sue Bee Honey and Aunt Sue’s Raw & Unfiltered Honey are pure honey.
-But while Sue Bee Honey is filtered (which helps remove more debris that comes from the hive), Aunt Sue’s is strained.
+Both Sue Bee® honey and Aunt Sue’s® Raw & Unfiltered Honey are pure honey.
+But while Sue Bee® honey is filtered (which helps remove more debris that comes from the hive), Aunt Sue’s® honey is strained.
 This allows more of the pollen to remain in the honey.
 Because of this, you may notice that your raw and unfiltered honey crystallizes more over time.
 If it does, you can reverse this.
 Simply place the closed honey bottle into near-boiling water that has been removed from the heat.
 Leave until both have cooled.
+(Remember to take the lid off the bottle first.)

-This is pure, premium honey that has been allowed to naturally granulate under controlled conditions to make a smooth, spreadable textured honey.
-Sue Bee Spun is a registered trademark of Sioux Honey Association Co-op.
+Our Sue Bee® Spun® honey is easily our most preferred product.
+It is pure, premium honey that has been allowed to naturally granulate under controlled conditions to make a smooth, spreadable textured honey.
+If you haven’t tried it, we highly recommend it.
+(Sue Bee® Spun® Clover Honey is a registered trademark of Sioux Honey Association Co-op.)

-Are all Sioux Honey products of the USA?
+Are all Sioux Honey® products made in the USA?

-The Sue Bee Clover Honey in the five-pound container contains honey from the co-op members in the USA, as well as honey from our co-op members in Canada.
+The Sue Bee® Clover Honey in the five-pound container contains honey from our co-op members in the USA, as well as honey from our co-op members in Canada.

 Does Sioux Honey Association Co-op produce an organic honey?

 The Sioux Honey Association Co-op is our family that is made up of 250+ independent beekeepers across the USA.
-Together, they produce the Sue Bee Honey you know and love, as well as our other honeys: Aunt Sue’s Raw & Unfiltered Honey, Beek’s Local Honey and Sue Bee Spun Honey.
+Together, we produce the Sue Bee® honey you know and love, as well as our other honeys: Aunt Sue’s® Raw & Unfiltered Honey, Beek’s® Local Raw Honey and Sue Bee® Spun® Clover Honey.

 Does honey contain healthful antioxidants?